jespa007/zetscript/README.md

 #### Classes and inheritance

-Zetscript it defines custom class with inheritance like javascript.
+Zetscript it defines a class with inheritance like javascript.

 ```javascript